Antiquization

-Definition of 'antiquization'
+Definition

-The expression “antiquization” originates from the history of arts and describes "the Renaissance practice of giving a city the appearance of ancient Rome or Athens through the introduction of structures organized in the classical mode".
+The expression "antiquization" originates from the history of arts and describes "the Renaissance practice of giving a city the appearance of ancient Rome or Athens through the introduction of structures organized in the classical mode."
 Critics use the term "antiquization" in order to reveal "a state-framed set of actions such as direct interventions in the public space and in the public sphere of society in general".

 Narrative referred to as 'antiquization'

 The narrative promoted by VMRO-DPMNE goes back to the ancient Kingdom of Macedon, continues with personalities from early Christianity, distinguished historical figures who were born in or ruled in or around Skopje and also embraces a group of freedom fighters who struggled for Macedonian independence.

 In ancient times Philip II of Macedon was the first who united the Greek city-states and created the basis for the empire which, later on, was expanded by his son, Alexander III of Macedon, also known as Alexander the Great.
 Alexander's empire is regarded as being important for the spread of Hellenistic culture, arts and sciences in much of the Old World.
 Modern scholarly discourse has produced several hypotheses about the Macedonians' place within the Greek world, about whether the Ancient Macedonians were Greeks and whether the Ancient Macedonian language was a form of the Greek language or related to it.
 In parts of the available ancient literature they are described as a Greek tribe, in others the Ancient Macedonians were regarded as barbarians by the Athenians, and who were gradually Hellenized.
-But what the general consensus does agree on is that Philip II was the one who united most of the Greek states, and his son Alexander the Great conquered much of the known world, all the way to India.
+What the general consensus does agree on is that Philip II was the one who united most of the Greek states, and his son Alexander the Great conquered much of the known world, all the way to India.

 In the narrative brought forward by the VMRO-DPMNE, Alexander the Great was clearly not a Greek.
 According to this version of history, most of the cultural achievements which are perceived as being of Greek origin by historians and laypersons around the world are actually ethnic Macedonian achievements.
-Therefore, in the view of some, Hellenism’s true name would actually be Macedonianism.
+Therefore, in the view of some, Hellenism's true name would actually be Macedonianism.
 The Republic of North Macedonia would thus be the owner of great cultural heritage, which always had been denied by the world.
 And as the then Prime Minister of the Republic of Macedonia Nikola Gruevski put it, it can finally present its true history that has been silenced for so long.
 North Macedonia, in this view, is seen as the cradle of European civilization.